 Product candidates that we successfully develop and commercialize will compete with existing therapies and new therapies that may become available in the future.
-Specifically, we expect that BDTX-189 will compete against approved drugs, including neratinib, which is marketed by Puma Biotechnology under the trade name Nerlynx and osimertinib, which is marketed by AstraZeneca plc under the trade name Tagrisso.
-In the allosteric HER2 patient population we expect competition from drugs in late-stage clinical development, including trastuzumab deruxtecan (DS-8201), which is under development by Daiichi Sankyo Company Ltd. and AstraZeneca plc. and ZW25 and ZW49, which is under development by Zymeworks Inc. and Beigene Co., Ltd. We also expect BDTX-189 will compete in exon20 insertion patient population against drugs under development, including poziotinib, which is under development by Spectrum Pharmaceuticals, Inc.; tarloxitinib, which is under development by Rain Therapeutics Inc.; and TAK-788, which is under development by Takeda Pharmaceutical Company Ltd.
+Specifically, we expect that BDTX-189 will compete against approved drugs, including neratinib, which is marketed by Puma Biotechnology under the trade name Nerlynx, osimertinib, which is marketed by AstraZeneca plc under the trade name Tagrisso and trastuzumab deruxtecan (DS-8201), developed by Daiichi Sankyo Company Ltd. and AstraZeneca plc, which received FDA approval in December 2019.
+In the allosteric HER2 patient population we expect competition from drugs in late-stage clinical development, including ZW25 and ZW49, which is under development by Zymeworks Inc. and Beigene Co., Ltd. We also expect BDTX-189 will compete in exon20 insertion patient population against drugs under development, including poziotinib, which is under development by Spectrum Pharmaceuticals, Inc.; tarloxotinib, which is under development by Rain Therapeutics Inc.; and TAK-788, which is under development by Takeda Pharmaceutical Company Ltd.